 We also apply a two-notch negative adjustment for Corporate Behaviour.
-Although we believe that the current management team has developed a realistic de-risking and restructuring plan, the institution continues to face a number of challenges given past control failures.
+Although we believe that the current management team has developed a realistic de-risking and restructuring plan in order to eventually achieve a sustainable business model, the institution continues to face a number of challenges given past control failures.
 This is evident from the results of the investigation by the Prudential Regulation Authority and the Financial Conduct Authority into the bank's management activities over the period from mid-2009 to end-2013, released on 11 August 2015.
 The regulator identified that during this period the bank was in breach of Principle Three of the Principles for Businesses which requires a firm to have an adequate and effective risk management framework.
-Co-Operative Bank failed to design, maintain and oversee appropriately its three lines of defence risk management model.
+According to the regulator, Co-operative Bank failed to design, maintain and oversee appropriately its three lines of defence risk management model.
 In addition to risk management and control failures, the bank failed to act in a transparent and co-operative manner with the regulator and did not provide timely disclosures on important changes in the bank's senior management.
 We, however, note these areas are already in the process of remediation as part of the bank's restructuring plan.